Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 In Springfield, memory care costs are typically higher than other types of senior living.
 Assisted living facilities, which provide less specialized care, usually cost between $3,000 and $4,500 per month.
 Nursing homes, which offer more intensive care than memory care, can cost anywhere from $5,000 to $7,500 per month, depending on the level of care required.
 Therefore, while memory care is one of the more expensive types of senior living in Springfield, it is generally more affordable than skilled nursing care, yet more costly than standard assisted living.

-Dayview Assisted Living allows dementia and Alzheimer’s patients to get memory care in New Carlisle, Ohio.
-It can accommodate no more than 32 older adults at a time.
-It includes amenities like scheduled escort services, certified caregivers that specialize in dementia and Alzheimer’s care and color-coordinated rooms to help with memory and is situated at 1885 N Dayton-lakeview Rd, in 45344 zip code area inside Clark county.
-Dayview Assisted Living is duly licensed in Ohio to provide memory care, with license # 2553R.
+Dayview Assisted Living enables dementia sufferers to get Alzheimer’s care in New Carlisle, Ohio.
+It can house no more than 32 older adults at a time.
+It includes amenities such as individual care plans, a home-like design to encourage socialization and excellent caregiver-to-resident ratio and is located at 1885 N Dayton-lakeview Rd, in 45344 zip code area in Clark county.
+Dayview Assisted Living is duly licensed in Ohio to offer assisted living and memory care, with license # 2553R.

 When considering how to pay for memory care in Springfield, Ohio, many families begin by wondering whether Medicare will cover the costs.
 Unfortunately, Medicare, the federal health insurance program for individuals aged 65 and older, typically does not cover the full costs of memory care.
 However, it’s important to understand the specific aspects of Medicare and how they relate to memory care in Springfield, Ohio.